mouseless/json-concepts/specs/05-arrays/03-object-arrays.md

 }
 ```

-Normally shadows does not contain literal names, however in this case name of
+As mentioned before, a schema shadow does not contain literals.
+However, in case
-the array is taken from its literal.
+of object arrays, it **does** contain literal names.
+Below, you can see that
+`parameters` literal appear in the schema shadow;

 `SCHEMA SHADOW`